-- Make lots of lists.
+Being organized will make all the difference between having an enjoyable vacation and a chaotic one!
+Here's my #1 tip: make lots of lists.
 Grocery lists.
 Packing lists.
-“What to clean around the house before you go”, lists.
+“What to clean around the house before you go” lists.
 Write things down because I promise…you will forget things otherwise.

-- Clean out the fridge.
-I use up all I can the week of our trip and don't do any grocery shopping (we make do, or do without!), then I freeze anything left behind.
+- Clean out the Fridge – I use up all I can the week of our trip and don't do any grocery shopping (we make do, or do without!), then I freeze anything left behind.
 If it can't be frozen, I pass it off to neighbors.